 Ex-teacher pleads guilty to sending naked photo to student

-RICHMOND, Va. – A former Virginia high school teacher accused of sending a naked photo of himself to one of his students has been convicted of taking indecent liberties with a minor.
+RICHMOND, Va. – A former Virginia high school teacher accused of sending a naked photo of himself to one of his students has pleaded guilty to taking indecent liberties with a minor.

-The Richmond Times-Dispatch reports that Benjamin Brittain, a former economics teacher at Deep Run High School in Glen Allen pleaded guilty Wednesday.
+The Richmond Times-Dispatch reports that Benjamin Brittain, a former economics teacher at Deep Run High School in Glen Allen entered the plea on Wednesday.
 His lawyer says he's a "good guy" who made a bad decision and is very remorseful.

 A prosecutor said Brittain, now 29, sent inappropriate messages to a 16-year-old student in early 2016.
 He left the high school after that year and was attending law school at Elon University in Greensboro, North Carolina when he was arrested.